aramis-lab/leaspy/docs/install.md

 Whether you wish to install a released version of Leaspy, or to install its development version, it is **highly recommended** to use a virtual environment to install the project and its dependencies.
 ```

-There exists multiple solutions for that, the most common option is to use `conda`:
+There are multiple solutions for that, the most common option is to use `conda`:

 ```bash
 conda create --name leaspy python=3.10